ashiqahmed005/system_design/README.md

 # System Design and Modeling
-The aim of this project is to define requirements and problem domain, and design architecture and testing to develop the service further.
+The aim of this project is to define the project requirements, problem domain, and design system architecture and testing to develop the service.

 ## Phase 1:
 Requirements Engineering